Ida Rhodes

 Filming of Ida Rhodes (left) at IBM.
 National Bureau of Standards (NBS) mathematician and computer expert Ida Rhodes demonstrates her pioneering work in computer translation of languages.
 Rhodes was among the first to realize the importance of parsing sentences and separating the roots of words from their prefixes and suffixes as initial steps in the process of computer translation.

 Ida Rhodes (born Hadassah Itzkowitz; May 15, 1900 – February 1, 1986) was an American mathematician who became a member of the clique of influential women at the heart of early computer development in the United States.

 Childhood

-Hadassah Itzkowitz was born in a Jewish village Kamianets-Podilskyi between Nemyriv and Tulchyn in Ukraine on May 15, 1900.
+Ida Rhodes (Hadassah Ida Schachnes) was born in 1900 in a small village near the city of Kamenets-Podolski, in the Russian Empire, which is now a part of Ukraine.
+Her family was Jewish, and her early life was marked by the political and social unrest of the region.

 She was 13 years old in 1913 when her parents, David and Bessie Itzkowitz, brought her to the United States.
 Her name was changed upon entering the country to Ida Itzkowitz.

 She sustained a connection to her Judaism even in her computing work, publishing a paper called “Computation of the Dates of the Hebrew New Year and Passover” in Computers and Mathematics with Applications in 1977.